noahehall/theBookOfNoah/databases/mysql_new.md

   - `create table` create a new table within a database
   - OPTIONS
     - `temporary` create a temporary table that can be accessed only by the current connection thread and is not accessible by other users
+  - `drop table` delete a table and its data from a database -

 ### TABLE OPTIONS